-St Ives is magical, full of quaint narrow lanes and beautiful views and plenty of art galleries.
-There were some open studios and we visited an exhibition at the St Ives Arts Club and the St Ives Society of Artists’ Summer Exhibition, which had some lovely work on show.
+It’s a magical place, full of quaint narrow lanes, beautiful views and plenty of art galleries.
+There were some open studios and exhibitions at the St Ives Arts Club and the St Ives Society of Artists’ Summer Exhibition There was some lovely work on show.

-Looe is an old fishing town with houses on both steep sides of the tidal river.
+An old fishing town with houses on both steep sides of the tidal river, Looe is a visual delight.
 The sketch below was done sitting on the back of a bench half way up a hill and looking up river towards the bridge.
 The seagull posed obligingly for quite a while.

-We walked to magnificent coastal path to the quaint town of Polperro, and managed to visit the East Cornwall Society of Artists Annual Exhibition there.
+We walked the magnificent coastal path to the quaint town of Polperro.
+Popped in at the East Cornwall Society of Artists Annual Exhibition there.
 As well as paintings, they had some really nice ceramic pieces on show.

-In Penzance I visited the Penlee House Art Gallery: https://www.penleehouse.org.uk where the exhibition ‘Bringing Home the Catch: Art and Fishing in Newlyn 1880 – 1940’, was on.
+In Penzance I visited the Penlee House Art Gallery: https://www.penleehouse.org.uk and saw the exhibition ‘Bringing Home the Catch: Art and Fishing in Newlyn 1880 – 1940’.
 Afterwards I sketched in the Garden of Remembrance next to the Gallery.
 Open Studios Cornwall was on at the time and we popped in to see the exciting work of Glyn Macey, www.glynmacey.com

-At the end of the trip we visited Devon and while in Salcombe I looked at the Salcombe Art Club Summer Exhibition, which was very good. http://www.salcombeartclub.org.uk/ I also had time for two quick sketches of views from the window of a pub in Salcombe.
+At the end of the trip we visited Kingsbridge and Salcombe in Devon.
+While in Salcombe I looked at the Salcombe Art Club Summer Exhibition, which was very good. http://www.salcombeartclub.org.uk/ I also had time for two quick sketches of views from the window of a pub in Salcombe.